Andrew Egyapa Mercer: Professional career

 Egyapa Mercer commenced his working life as a pupil with Messrs.
 Acquah-Sampon and Associates, a firm of solicitors based in Accra in 2004.
 He joined First Atlantic Bank in Accra in 2007 as an assistant manager and advanced to become the head of the legal department.
 Whilst at First Atlantic, he contested and lost the 2011 Parliamentary primaries of the New Patriotic Party in Sekondi to the incumbent Papa Owusu-Ankomah.
 He resigned in 2013 to set up Messrs.
 Mercer and Company, a corporate and investment law firm based in Accra.

 Political life

 Egyapa Mercer first entered into party politics in 2011 when he contested the Sekondi Constituency NPP parliamentary primary.
 He contested against two other aspirants: the then incumbent MP, Owusu Ankomah, and Kweku Sam Amoah.
 He lost the primary to Owusu-Ankomah.
 He decided to contest the 2016 parliamentary election again on the ticket of the New Patriotic Party.
 This was after then-incumbent Member of Parliament Owusu-Ankomah had decided against contesting the seat he had won on five successive occasions.
 Egyapa Mercer filed his forms for the primary elections in May 2015 and contested unopposed in the 2015 primaries.
+He is a christian.